urswilke/pyramidi/README.md

 # Introduction

-pyramidi is an experimental package to generate / manipulate midi data from R. Midi data is read into dataframes, using the python package [miditapyr](https://pypi.org/project/miditapyr/) under the hood (which itself uses the excellent [mido](https://github.com/mido/mido)).
+pyramidi is a very experimental package to generate / manipulate midi data from R. Be aware that a lot of the code I’ve written some years ago hurts my eyes when I look at it now :) Midi data is read into dataframes, using the python package [miditapyr](https://pypi.org/project/miditapyr/) under the hood (which itself uses the excellent [mido](https://github.com/mido/mido)).
 The notes’ midi information (one line per `note_on`/`note_off` midi event)